OmicronChiDelta/classification/README.md

 # classification
-Implementations of classification algorithms and useful functions
+Implementations of classification algorithms and useful functions - Classics plus interesting examples from the literature